 Ferry tickets to Java are sold at the pier for just 7,000 rupiah, or by paying 100k you can get a joint ferry+bus ticket to Gilimanuk from Denpasar terminal in Bali, some 100 km away.

-Tickets to the Gilis are bookable in any agency in Ubud or Denpasar, from as low as 200k one way in off season, to as much as 500k in peak season.
+Tickets to the Gilis are bookable in any agency in Ubud or Denpasar, from as low as 250k rupiah one way in off season, to as much as 500k in peak season.
 Consider buying a return ticket in advance if you know your schedule, because you may be ripped off when buying tickets at the Gilis, you are on a tiny island and the ferry is the only way you can get out!
 Check prices and length below.

 For any ferry ticket it’s always recommendable to book at least one day in advance.